agulik/terraform-ec2/README.md

 # Terraform Config with AWS

-Basic configuration to provision an EC2 instance with terraform
+Basic configuration to provision an EC2 instance with terraform and remote state on AWS S3

 ## Steps to provision